 LAUNCH BROWSER: which requests a browser inside a browser enabled terminal to interpret the content corresponding to an URL;

+LSI COMMAND: which requests the terminal to carry out an action related to Logical SE interfaces, e.g. that a proactive session is pending on an indicated LSI (if class "al" is supported) or that a complete reset of the UICC supporting LSEs is requested (if class "am" is supported);

 MORE TIME: which does not request any action from the terminal.
 The terminal is required to respond with TERMINAL RESPONSE (OK) as normal - see below.
 The purpose of the MORE TIME command is to provide a mechanism for the CAT task in the UICC to request more processing time;

 OPEN CHANNEL: which requests the terminal to open a data channel with parameters indicated in the command (if class "e" is supported);